 - Often the difficulties in visualizing a particular chakra or color means you may have a blockage in this particular energy center.
 Just be aware of this and know that as you meditate the energies will clear and blockages will release.

-- If you are worried about forgetting elements of the meditation I have attached a video at the end of this post with a guided chakra meditation.
-The video contains excellent chakra meditation techniques for beginners and can help you gain greater understanding of the steps as it will guide you as you meditate.
+- If you are worried about forgetting elements of the meditation I have attached a video at the end of this post with a guided meditation.
+The video contains excellent meditation for beginners and can help you gain greater understanding of the steps as it will guide you as you meditate.

-- Spend at least three to four minutes on every chakra and longer on those chakras you intuatively feel may be blocked.
+- Spend at least three to four minutes on every chakra and longer on those chakras you intuitively feel may be blocked.

 - Most importantly be at peace, relax and enjoy the experience.

 This meditation I think is perfect.
 It is very simple and straightforward and can be used by beginners to the more advanced practitioners.
 It is easy to do and is awesome because it rebalances our energy levels and clears all imbalance and energy blocks.